mbourgey/CBW_HTseq_module4/solutions/_vcf4.md

 grep -v "^#" variants/NA12878.hc.vcf | wc -l
 ```

-We have 404 in the realigned vcf and 405 in the not raw vcf
+We have 404 variants in the realigned vcf and 405 in the raw vcf

-In that case the impact of recalibration is very low as HaplotypeCaller perform a similar step internally
+In that case the impact of recalibration is very low because HaplotypeCaller perform a similar step internally